Preparing for Admission to Medical School

 A few medical schools (5 out of 132) require two semesters of Calculus, while most other medical schools require one semester of Calculus or two semesters of College Mathematics.
 Given the variability in the prerequisites required by different medical schools, it is advisable for UMBC students to complete at least two semesters of college-level mathematics, one of which should include one semester of Calculus, at minimum.
 In addition, several medical schools (15 out of 132) require 3.0 credits of Biochemistry.
 Many other schools strongly recommend completion of Biochemistry and therefore it is advisable for students to try and complete a biochemistry course before they graduate.
 These recommendations are based on a survey of the AAMC’s 2011-12 Medical School Admission Requirements (MSAR) book.

-NOTE: The science prerequisite courses must be completed before a student takes the Medical College Admission Test (MCAT).
+NOTE: Certain prerequisite courses must be completed before a student takes the Medical College Admission Test (MCAT).
+Non-MCAT dependent courses may be completed after the MCAT.

-All prerequisite courses must be completed by the end of the Spring semester that precedes a student’s expected August matriculation into medical school.
+All admission prerequisite courses must be completed by the end of the Fall or Spring semester that precedes a student’s expected August matriculation into medical school.
+This varies per medical school.

-Admission requirements vary slightly among medical schools and therefore, it is a student’s responsibility to refer to the Medical School Admission Requirements (MSAR) book, an annual publication of the Association of American Medical Colleges to ensure they take the prerequisites required by the schools to which they plan to apply.
+Admission requirements vary among medical schools and therefore, it is a student’s responsibility to refer to the Medical School Admission Requirements (MSAR), an annual publication of the Association of American Medical Colleges to ensure they take the prerequisites required by the schools to which they plan to apply.

 A list of the UMBC equivalents of the medical school prerequisite courses is linked below.
 This list provides the general minimum requirements for most medical schools.